 High Water Content

-High volume low calorie foods are made up of a significant amount of water, like fruits and vegetables.
-The high water content not only aids in hydration but also helps to add bulk to foods without the additional calories.
+High-volume, low-calorie foods are made up of a significant amount of water, such as fruits and vegetables.
+The high water content helps with hydration and adds bulk to foods without the additional calories.

-Water takes up space in the stomach, leading to a feeling of fullness and satiety that reduces the urge to overeat.
+Water takes up space in the stomach, which leads to a feeling of fullness and satiety that reduces the urge to overeat (11).
+In addition, plain water, sparkling water, or lemon water are all zero-calorie drinks that add no calories to your daily total.

 High Fiber Content